mesosphere/dcos-docs-site/pages/1.10/installing/oss/custom/cli/index.md

     In this step you create a YAML configuration file that is customized for your environment.
 DC/OS uses this configuration file during installation to generate your cluster installation files.

     You can use this template to get started.
 This template specifies 3 masters, 5 [private](/1.10/overview/concepts/#private-agent-node) agents, 1 [public](/1.10/overview/concepts/#public-agent-node) agent, a custom proxy, and SSH configuration specified.
-If your servers are installed with a domain name in your `/etc/resolv.conf`, you should add `dns_search` to your `config.yaml` file.
 For parameters descriptions and configuration examples, see the [documentation][6].

     **Tips:**

     - If Google DNS is not available in your country, you can replace the Google DNS servers `8.8.8.8` and `8.8.4.4` with your local DNS servers.
+    - If your servers are installed with a domain name in `/etc/resolv.conf`, you should specify `dns_search` with a value that includes that domain.
     - If you set `master_discovery` to `static`, the IP addresses in `master_list` will be used for internal cluster communication.
 These IP addresses must be reachable from each other, as well as from the bootstrap host.

     ```yaml